FTeichmann/ldif2OntowikiUsers/README.md

-Parser for ldif->rdf to Import into Jena
+Parser for ldif->rdf to import into OntowikiUsers Graph
 ===

 This project uses the ldif parser from